The Colour of Time: A Longitudinal Exploration of the Impact of Intercountry Adoption in Australia was released on 26 June 2017.

 The Colour of Time is a must read for those interested in gaining a deeper understanding of the life long journey of intercountry adoption, whether an adoptive parent, an adoptee, an adoption professional, or anyone interested in adoption.

-Check out the Artwork that was submitted by intercountry adoptees for the Cover competition.
+Check out the Artwork that was submitted by intercountry adoptees for the Book Cover competition.
+Listen to some Contributors Sharing at the Launch, read Lynelle’s Speech at the Launch and see photos of the Post Launch Party.

 This book was a joint initiative between